linimary/Bankist-site/README.md

 "Bankist" - simple banking site.
+Only desktop version.

 A project from The complete JavaScript course, Jonas Schmedtmann.